MicrosoftDocs/memdocs/memdocs/intune/protect/epm-policies.md

 ## Reusable settings groups

 Endpoint Privilege Management uses reusable settings groups to manage the certificates that validate the files you manage with Endpoint Privilege Management elevation rules.
 Like all reusable settings groups for Intune, changes to a reusable group are automatically passed to the policies that reference the group.
-For Endpoint Privilege Management, this means if you must update the certificate you use for file validation, you would only need to update it in the reusable settings group a single time to have that updated certificate applied to all your elevation rules that use that group.
+If you must update the certificate you use for file validation, you only need to update it in the reusable settings group a single time.
+Intune applies the updated certificate to all your elevation rules that use that group.

 To create the reusable settings group for Endpoint Privilege Management: